Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

 = 3.11.0 =
+Build 202308.01
+* MAINTENANCE: Ensured compatibility with current versions of WordPress, WooCommerce, and PHP.

+= 3.11.0 =
 Build 202245.01